The Evolution of Distributed Messaging: From Point-to-Point to ML and AI Integration

-Ever since the idea of reliable message queuing was born, the systems that enable it kept improving.
+Ever since the idea of reliable message queue software was born, the systems that enable it kept improving.
 However, the concept remained the same.
 The data is still being exchanged and processed between multiple computers.

 You might wonder where we started and where we are now.
 To answer your question, we will take you through the entire evolution of distributed messaging.

 Computers able to run multiple tasks at the same time enabled the evolution of distributed messaging computers, the first system was a point-to-point one.
 The concepts you can find in a point-to-point system are the same as those you can see in modern ones.

 There are message producers, and they are called senders.
 There are consumers, as well, and they are called receivers.
 Senders and consumers exchange messages via a queue.
 Once a message is produced, the sender will ship it to a queue where the receivers come to consume the messages.
 But, in a point-to-point system, a message can be consumed by only one receiver at a time.

 The veteran in the point-to-point domain is RabbitMQ which initially started as a point-to-point messaging system.
 Today RabbitMQ is modernized as they built a pub-sub on top of their point-to-point system.
 However, it’s rather complex to set up and doesn’t shine in the scalability department, especially when compared to cutting-edge platforms such as Apache Pulsar.

 Distributed system developers continued to look for opportunities to improve the platforms.
 Finally, the opportunity presented itself.
 The hardware improvements and innovations enabled developers to connect computers and make them a part of a single messaging system.